 Punctuality: If you will miss Friday seminar or any other LEND activity due to illness or a family emergency, you are responsible for calling or emailing the LEND Director (bruder@uchc.edu) as soon as possible.
-Additionally if you will be late or absent for any practicum experience, email both Co-Coordinator, Tina Rhodes (tirhodes@uchc.edu) and the site supervisor as soon as possible.
+Additionally if you will be late or absent for any practicum experience, email Practicum Coordinator, Tina Rhodes (tirhodes@uchc.edu), LEND Coordinator, Torri Ann Woodruff (torwoodruff@uchc.edu) and the site supervisor as soon as possible.